silphendio/vr-media-player/README.md

 Next, get the [Godot OpenXR plugin](https://github.com/GodotVR/godot_openxr), and add it to the project.

-To watch videos, [godot-videodecoder](https://github.com/jamie-pate/godot-videodecoder) is used.
+To watch videos, [godot-videodecoder](https://github.com/kidrigger/godot-videodecoder) is used.
 This project includes the source code for the plugin and a simple build script for linux.
 Get the prerequisites listed above and run `./build.sh`.
-For other platforms, follow the instructions provided by the linked page.
+For other platforms, follow the build instructions provided by the linked page, or grab the [binary distribution](https://github.com/kidrigger/godot-videodecoder/tags) and extract the contents of the `target` folder to `./addons/bin`.
+Mind that that distribution supports VP9 decoding only (webm, ogv), for patent reasons.

 To run the application, start Godot, import the project and click `run`.
 To reate a standalone executable, follow this [Exporting projects](https://docs.godotengine.org/en/3.5/tutorials/export/exporting_projects.html) Tutorial.